Sorocabana, São Paulo, Brazil: What to pack, what to wear, and when to go [2023]

 Travel adapter

 A plug adapter that supports outlet types C and N. Ensure that you get the right type.
-The majority of adapters for sale now are just plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A lot of adapters currently available are just plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most places.

 Power bank for devices